jl3419-ljy/My_portfolio/README.md

 <font size=3>

 I have some hobbies.
-[Explore](extracurricular.md) more about my hobbies
+[Explore](extracurricular.md) more about my hobbies.

 </font>